frankischilling/Lost-and-Found/README.md

 - **Photo Support** - Attach multiple photos to posts
 - **Tagging System** - Add tags to posts for better searchability
 - **Follow Posts** - Follow posts to track if they match your lost/found items
+- **Real-time Notifications** - Receive notifications when posts you created or are following are updated, approved, or receive comments

 ### Admin Features
 - **Post Moderation** - Approve, reject, or keep posts pending